colinyjchung/jinnzhong/content/posts/20151101-notes-story-structure-architect.md

 * **M:** Forced to face loneliness
 * **E:** Cleans up and move on

-**NOTE TO SELF:** As I type these out, maybe I was wrong to think I need to start with a clear ending in the ["play phase"](https://journal.jinnzhong.com/short-story-dissection-part-2/#play-like-a-puzzle)?
+**NOTE TO SELF:** (February 11, 2024).
+As I type these out, maybe I was wrong to think I need to start with a clear ending in the ["play phase"](https://journal.jinnzhong.com/short-story-dissection-part-2/#play-like-a-puzzle)?
 Or maybe I do... eventually, but I still need a triggering event to come up with the shape of the plot points?
 As in, yes, it's important to work on the MECH, POV, and END... but I can't get the PROG or **shift from PLAY to DRAMATIZATION** without a STS or DSR (or beginning).
 In other words, it's very hard to get to a MID, LOW and CMX without a STS/DSR first.

 ## 31. Madness
 Quality or condition of being insane and leads to fury, rage, cruel acts without reason (personal or stranger).